 Nominate Someone To Look After The Dogs

-If you forget to allocate a dog sitter for your big day, you could land yourself in big trouble.
+If you forget to allocate someone for doggy duty on your big day, you could land yourself in big trouble.
 Your beloved pup might take it upon itself to bite the cloth on your banqueting table and pull it clean off, taking everything else with it.

 Include Your Dogs In The Photos

-Some wedding photographers follow a strict process and go through the motions, copying and pasting their processes from one wedding to the next.
+Some wedding photographers follow a strict process and go through the motions, copying and pasting their processes from one wedding to the next, often missing the joy of taking photos with pets.

 It’s efficient, and it can improve results, I guess.
 But, at the same time, they can lead them to forget little critical details, such as your dog.